tdolby-at-uk-ibm-com/ace-keda-demo/keda/README.md

 to the MQ queue manager, and a HorizontalPodAutoscaler definition.

-The HorizontalPodAutoscaler should not be needed, but due to some issues with KEDA and some version of Kube, the KEDA autoscaler fails to create the HorizontalPodAutoscaler.
+The HorizontalPodAutoscaler should not be needed, but due to some issues with KEDA and some versions of Kube, the KEDA autoscaler fails to create the HorizontalPodAutoscaler.
 If it is created beforehand, then the scaling works as normal.
+The maxReplica and minReplica settings are ignored.

 ## secrets.yaml